Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Evaluation

 \subsection{Concluding a Session}

-Post-stroke survivors described that concluding a session with the summary on their progress would assist them to have better self-awareness on their progress, but also engagement and motivation on their rehabilitation.
+Post-stroke survivors described that concluding a session with a summary of their progress would assist them to have better self-awareness of their progress, but also engagement and motivation in their rehabilitation.

 \textit{``I never had this formal tracking of my progress when I did rehabilitation.
 I liked the features of this system.
-Presenting the progress with graphs is easy to understand, and could assist people to have a better notion on how their efforts make difference”} (PS 4).
+Presenting the progress with graphs is easy to understand, and could assist people to have a better notion of how their efforts make difference''} (PS 4).

 \textit{``It is great to inform with more clear numerical values on how they make progress over a session.
 Currently, I cannot observe my progress easily through my subjective feelings, and therapists do not tell me which gains I make.
-With this richer information on my progress, I would have a better mindset and try my best to improve my progress next time”} (PS 1).
+With this richer information on my progress, I would have a better mindset and try my best to improve my progress next time''} (PS 1).

-\textit{``Having a system that can keep track of everything I do is great”} (PS 2). \textit{``I could check what I have already achieved before and after each session”} (PS 3). \textit{``after some days or weeks, the system could show me ‘look you achieve this, so later we aim for a higher goal’ to make me more engaged and keep my progress informed to my therapist”} (PS 2).
+\textit{``Having a system that can keep track of everything I do is great''} (PS 2). \textit{``I could check what I have already achieved before and after each session”} (PS 3). \textit{``after some days or weeks, the system could show me 'look you achieve this, so later we aim for a higher goal' to make me more engaged and keep my progress informed to my therapist''} (PS 2).